Giants (series)

 The Giants series (also known as the Minerva series) is a quintet of science fiction novels by James P. Hogan, published between 1977 and 2005.
+The series began with Inherit the Stars, published by Del Rey Books in May 1977.

 Overview

-In the introduction to the omnibus The Two Moons, Hogan revealed that Inherit the Stars - his first novel - was inspired by the seminal 1968 film 2001: A Space Odyssey, which he had enjoyed until the ending.
-After complaining to his work colleagues about the confusing and effects-heavy nature of the conclusion, they bet Hogan five pounds that he couldn't write and publish a science-fiction novel.
-The result was Inherit the Stars, published by Del Rey Books in May 1977.
+In the introduction to the omnibus The Two Moons, Hogan revealed that Inherit the Stars, his first novel, was inspired by the 1968 film 2001: A Space Odyssey, which he had enjoyed until the ending.
+After Hogan complained to his work colleagues about the confusing and effects-heavy nature of the conclusion, they bet him five pounds that he could not write and publish a science-fiction novel.
 Hogan later met Arthur C. Clarke and took the opportunity to chide him about the ending of 2001, to which Clarke replied that while the ending of Hogan's Inherit the Stars made more sense, the ending of 2001 had made more money.

-Inherit the Stars is essentially a scientific mystery, with no antagonist or conflict as such.
+Inherit the Stars is a scientific mystery with no antagonist or conflict as such.
 Instead, it followed a group of researchers who found themselves faced with a seemingly insuperable paradox: the discovery that an advanced human civilization had flourished in the Solar System fifty thousand years ago, despite having left no traces on Earth.
-Hogan' plots made heavy use of Velikovskian catastrophism and Dänikean ancient-astronaut theory, but attempted to base them on a rigorous natural-sciences foundation.
+Hogan's plots made heavy use of Velikovskian catastrophism and Dänikean ancient-astronaut theory, but attempted to base them on a rigorous natural-sciences foundation.

 Series

-Hogan originally intended to write a closely-linked trilogy, though he eventually returned to the setting with two additional follow-ons.
+Hogan originally intended to write a closely-linked trilogy.
+He returned to the setting with two additional follow-ons.